 Chapbooks will be produced in a limited handmade run of 150 copies.
-Chapbooks will be sold through our website, at our partner bookstores, and at various events (assuming any can be safely attended next year).
+Copies will be sold through our website, at our partner bookstores, and at various events (assuming any can be safely attended next year).
 The author receives 20 complimentary copies and is paid a royalty on each sale made by Bloof.
-After handmades are sold out, they are released as free PDFs and collected into our BOUND paperback compilations, which are distributed as books.
+After the handmades are sold out, the chapbooks are released as free PDFs, and eventually collected into our BOUND paperback compilations, which are distributed as books.

 All Bloof collective members are invited to read and discuss submissions, per their availability.

-1. Read a couple of our books and chapbooks, or at least look up the poets and read some of their work available online.
+1. Read a couple of our books and chapbooks, or look up the poets and read some of their work available online.
 All of the out-of-print chapbooks are available as free ebook versions on our site.
 We’ll also be sharing excerpts from current and backlist books and chapbooks on Instagram and Twitter (@BloofBooks for both) throughout the open period.
 Give us a follow!

 While we are theoretically open to reading any style of poetry, we certainly have preferences and even biases.
 Familiarity with the books we have already published should help you decide whether your work is a good fit.
 We continue to actively seek work from BIPOC and LGBTQ poets, and poets with disabilities.
 We’d also love to see more translations, collaborations, and visual poetry.

-New as of 2018: Current and future collective members will be asked to accept our anti-harassment and discrimination policy as a condition of ongoing publication with Bloof.
+2. As of 2018: Incoming collective members will be asked to accept our anti-harassment and discrimination policy as a condition of ongoing publication with Bloof.